-We recently visited an intentional community here in Mexico, less than two hours from where we live.
+We visited an intentional community in Mexico,when we lived there.
 Some Mexican friends of ours from Guadalajara had been looking for the right place to move to, and this place was it.
 It has over twenty families, living in regular houses.
 Each family seems to own its own place; our friends were renting a rather simple and very nice house, and had just purchased land within the community to build their own.

-This couple invited us to visit on a recent Sunday, and I’m so glad we went.
-(We are currently living in Mexico, by Lake Chapala.)
+This couple invited us to visit one Sunday, and I’m so glad we went.

 “To live ecologically is important,” said our friend Sandro over lunch.
 (We spoke mostly in Spanish, with a bit of English here and there.)
 “But it’s not everything.
 There is spirituality. ” I was in agreement.
 “And you must have tradition,” he finished.